-NOTE: If you submit original documents when not required or requested by USCIS, your original documents may be immediately destroyed upon receipt.
+NOTE: If you submit original documents when not required or requested by USCIS, your original documents may remain a part of the record, USCIS will not automatically return them to you, and your original documents may be immediately destroyed upon receipt.

 Translations.
 If you submit a document with information in a foreign language, you must also submit a full English translation.
 The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
-The certification should also include the date, the translator's signature and printed name, and may contain the translator's contact information.
+The certification must include the translator's signature.
+The Department of Homeland Security (DHS) recommends the certification contain the translator's printed name and the date and the translator's contact information.